What BigLaw Associates Do: Daily Work & Career Path Guide

 Billable Hour Reality and Time Allocation

 The Cravath scale compensation comes with substantial hour requirements.
-BigLaw firms typically expect substantial billable hour commitments, often ranging from 1,900-2,100 hours annually, though requirements vary by firm, though many associates bill significantly more to meet informal expectations.
+BigLaw firms typically expect substantial billable hour commitments, often ranging from roughly 1,900-2,100 hours annually — though some firms set requirements as high as ~2,400 — and many associates bill more than their stated target to meet informal expectations.

 Beyond billable work, associates spend considerable time on business development, pro bono matters (often 50-100 hours annually), and internal firm initiatives.
-The "2,000 billable hours" typically translates to 2,400-2,600 total work hours when accounting for non-billable time.
+On top of billable work, total hours worked run meaningfully higher once you add non-billable time — pushing many associates several hundred hours past their billable target — though this varies widely by firm and individual.

 Time allocation varies by practice area: transactional associates often work in intense bursts during active deals, while litigation associates maintain steadier workflows punctuated by discovery deadlines and trial preparation.